-Dr Marc Griffiths
+Professor Marc Griffiths

-Dr Paula Holt
+Professor Paula Holt MBE DL

-Dr Paula Holt is Pro-Vice Chancellor and Dean at the University of Derby.
-Paula has responsibility for all areas of Health, Psychology and Social Care at UG, PG and Doctoral level and delivery of different levels of Apprenticeships.
+Professor Paula Holt was Pro-Vice Chancellor and Dean at the University of Derby.
+Paula had responsibility for all areas of Health, Psychology and Social Care at UG, PG and Doctoral level and delivery of different levels of Apprenticeships.
 Subject areas include Nursing (all fields), Midwifery, Nursing Associates and Assistant Practitioners, Diagnostic Radiography, Occupational Therapy, Psychology, Counselling and Psychotherapy Programmes, Public Health, Social Work, Youth and Community and other social care programmes.
-The College has its own Research Centre committed to applied research and evaluation that benefits our region, with two centres of Excellence that have international impact.
-Paula Holt is an adult and mental health nurse whose work in the NHS included heading up drug and alcohol and mentally disordered offender services, and setting up mandated drug treatment for offenders.
+Paula established a College Research Centre committed to applied research and evaluation that benefits the Derbyshire region, with two centres of Excellence that have international impact.
+Paula is an adult and mental health nurse whose work in the NHS included heading up drug and alcohol and mentally disordered offender services, and setting up mandated drug treatment for offenders.
 She served as an Army Officer for 8 years serving in SE England, Germany and Scotland heading up mental health services for Forces personnel and their families, and had operational tours of Bosnia in 1993/4 and 1997.
 Paula’s research interests reflect her passion for creative and inclusive learning, teaching and assessment that offers all students the opportunity to maximise their success, and active commitment to widen participation in higher education.
-Other areas of research interest include post trauma sequelae and changing health behaviours.
-Paula is Governor at an NHS Trust and an FE College, a Non-Executive Director of a Primary Care Organisation and Director of the Soldiers Arts Academy which promotes arts for recovery for veterans.
-She sits on several national boards for HEE, and is deeply engaged regionally and nationally in all strategic boards and groups that commission, provide and plan health and social care.
+Other areas of interest include post trauma sequelae and changing health behaviours.
+Paula is Director of the ‘Soldiers Arts Academy’ which promotes arts for recovery for veterans, and Patron of a charity that supports veterans struggling with alcohol misuse.
+She is a lay representative for diabetes care within her local CCG.

 Professor Andrea Nelson